-The Total Pension Liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2023 actuarial valuation was determined using the following actuarial assumptions:

-Inflation 2.50% per year

-Overall payroll growth 4.7% per year
+Inflation 2.50% per year Overall payroll growth 4.7% per year

 Investment Rate of Return 7.5%, net of pension plan investment expense, including inflation

-The annual salary increase rates assumed for individual members vary by length of service and by entry-age group.
+The annual salary increase rates assumed for individual members vary by length of service and by entryage group.
 The annual rates consist of a general wage inflation component of 3.00% and a merit, promotion and longevity component that on average approximates 1.7% per year for a career employee.

 Mortality rates for depositing members were based on 135% of Pub-2010 General Employees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Employee Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
-Service retirees, beneficiaries and non-depositing members were based on 135% of Pub-2010 General Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
-Disabled retirees were based on 160% of the Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
+Service retirees, beneficiaries and non-depositing members were based on 135% of Pub-2010 General Retirees Amount-Weighted Mortality Table for males and 120% PUB-2010 General Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
 Disabled retirees were based on 160% of the Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.

 The long-term expected rate of return on TCDRS assets is determined by adding expected inflation to expected long-term real returns, and reflecting expected volatility and correlation.
 The capital market assumptions and information shown below are provided by TCDRS' investment consultant, Cliffwater LLC.
-The numbers shown are based on January 2023 information for a 10 -year time horizon.
-Note that the valuation assumption for the long-term expected return is reassessed in detail at a minimum of every four years, and is set based on a long-term time horizon.
+The numbers shown are based on January 2024 information for a 10-year time horizon.

+Note that the valuation assumption for the long-term expected return is re-assessed in detail at a minimum of every four years, and is set based on a long-term time horizon.
 The TCDRS Board of Trustees adopted the current assumption at their March 2021 meeting.
 The assumption for the long-term expected return is reviewed annually for continued compliance with the relevant actuarial standards of practice.
 Milliman relies on the expertise of Cliffwater in this assessment.